deployphp/recipes/docs/rabbit.md

 ### Suggested Usage

-Since you should only notify RabbitMQ channel of a successfull deployment, the `deploy:rabbit` task should be executed right at the end.
+Since you should only notify RabbitMQ channel of a successful deployment, the `deploy:rabbit` task should be executed right at the end.

 ```php
 // deploy.php